solana-labs/tour-de-sol/gitbook/participation/steps-to-create-a-validator/delegating-stake.md

 23iejA34QpzYjKD6A7NqMs5xyEvvSBzP4AfW953Z4KrsBP8M12NDfy7EHpt9ALnCyD2wFzK3L8HxZ4LZjJGgMEY2
 ```

-_Don’t delegate your entire balance,_ as the validator needs lamports to operate.
+{% hint style="info" %} Don’t delegate your entire balance,_ as the validator needs lamports to operate. {% endhint %}

 At the end of each slot, a validator is expected to send a vote transaction.
 These vote transactions are paid for by lamports from a validator's identity account.